syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 </tr>
 <tr>
 <td>System.Data.SqlClient</td>
 <td>This is an optional package for the report viewer.
-It should be referred in project when renders the RDL report and which contains the SQL Server and SQL Azure datasource.
-Also, the package version should be higher of 4.1.0 . </td>
+It should be referred in the project when rendering the RDL report, which contains the SQL Server and SQL Azure data source.
+Also, the package version should be higher than 4.1.0 . </td>
 </tr>
 </table>

-If we install the above NuGet packages, it automatically add the below ReportViewer dependent NuGet file in your application,
+If you install the above NuGet packages, it will automatically add the following ReportViewer dependent NuGet file in your application.

 <table>
 <tr>